CaTCCH

 Our Approach: Building and Testing Smarter Classifiers

-CaTCCH goes beyond traditional moderation approaches by developing a rigorous testing framework that evaluates how content influences real-world civic engagement.
+CaTCCH went beyond traditional moderation approaches by developing a rigorous testing framework that evaluated how content influenced real-world civic engagement.

 .png)

-With AI-generated content flooding online spaces, the risk of toxic discourse scaling beyond human moderation is growing.
-CaTCCH helps platforms, researchers, and policymakers understand how content impacts democracy—and how to intervene responsibly.
+With AI-generated content flooding online spaces, the risk of toxic discourse scaling beyond human moderation was growing.
+CaTCCH helped platforms, researchers, and policymakers understand how content impacted democracy—and how to intervene responsibly.

-By moving beyond simple content labeling and toward measurable civic impact, CaTCCH ensures that online interventions actually strengthen democratic norms, rather than just removing problematic content.
+By moving beyond simple content labeling and toward measurable civic impact, CaTCCH ensured that online interventions actually strengthened democratic norms, rather than just removing problematic content.

 .png)